Skip to content

 • Authentication: the auth flow and session management

-• Representative features: two to three features end-to-end that embody the correct patterns
+• Representative features: two or three features end-to-end that show the correct patterns

-The representative features are the most important element.
-They demonstrate correct patterns in concrete, executable form.
-The agent can match against them.
-"We needed to show Codex what's 'correct' on our team" — examples beat instructions.
+The representative features matter most.
+They show correct patterns in concrete, runnable form, and the agent can match against them.
+As the Sora team put it, "We needed to show Codex what's 'correct' on our team" — examples beat instructions.

-After building the foundation, document what the agent needs to know to extend it correctly:
+After you build the foundation, document what the agent needs to know to extend it correctly:

 • Which architectural layer owns which responsibilities